-The son of Carrick Paul, Carrick Stewart Paul was a surveyor's assistant in Sidney when he joined the 6th Light Horse at Rose Hill on 24 September 1914.
+The son of Carrick and Kathleen Paul, Carrick Stewart Paul was a surveyor's assistant in Sidney when he joined the 6th Light Horse at Rose Hill on 24 September 1914.
 On 13 July 1915, he was wounded in the foot at Gallipoli and after rejoining his regiment, he was wounded in the shoulder during an action near the Suez Canal on 4 August 1916.
 Paul transferred to the Australian Flying Corps in 1917 and after training, he was posted to 1 Squadron in Palestine on 28 January 1918.
 With this unit, he scored five victories flying the Bristol Fighter in the spring and summer of 1918.
 Sailing for New Zealand in January 1919, Paul was lost at sea when he fell overboard.

 Distinguished Flying Cross (DFC)